 Two prolonged blasts followed by two short blasts to mean “I intend to overtake you on your port side”.

-This is a request signal and has to be answered by the ship ahead either in the affirmative by sounding -, and the ship ahead should go to one side of the channel and allow sea room for the other ship to overtake.
-Or if refusing to accept the offer by sounding – One prolonged, one short, one prolonged and one short blast, in that order.
+This is a request signal and has to be answered by the ship ahead either in the affirmative by sounding –One prolonged, one short, one prolonged and one short blast, and the ship ahead should go to one side of the channel and allow sea room for the other ship to overtake.

 Only once the confirmation has been received can the ship behind take action.
 If the answer was positive and overtaking has been permitted then she should first watch the other ship and when the passage has been widened for her she should overtake.